 Why visit Lisbon?
 Well, it is a city smack-dab in the middle of Portugal, meaning it is the perfect jumping-off point to explore what Portugal has to offer.
 Many people head directly to Porto, but there are so many different places to visit other than Lisbon and Porto.

 If you have a limited amount of time, several day-trip options are available around the city.
 Our recommendations?

 - The magical city of Sintra, home to palaces, forests, villas, and ruins.

-- The traditional Portuguese fishing village of Ericeira, which is also a popular surfing spot near Lisbon.
+- The traditional Portuguese fishing village of Ericeira is also a popular surfing spot near Lisbon.

 - The towns of Margem Sul, including Costa da Caparica for surfing, Sesimbra for relaxing (or scuba diving), Azeitao for wine & food, or Setubal for food, wine, and beaches.